ivotron/popper2-paper/paper.md

 <!-- defining the problem of reproducibility in computational science -->

-Around 48.6% of scientists and researchers working in various domains related to computational science upload experimental artifacts like code, figures, datasets, configuration files, etc. to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_] or GitHub [@github].
+Researchers working in various domains related to computational and data-intensive science upload experimental artifacts like code, figures, datasets, configuration files, etc. to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_] or GitHub [@github].
-Only 1.1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible [@stagge2019assessing].
+According to [@stagge2019assessing], approximately 1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible.
-According to a study of 2016 by Nature, among a group of 1576 scientists around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
+A 2016 study by Nature found that from a group of 1576 scientists, around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
 This problem occurs mostly due to the lack of proper documentation, missing artifacts, or encountering broken software dependencies.
 This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error-prone [@sep-scientific-reproducibility].